oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 # `Annotated Classes Clean Coding` Sample

 This Intel® FPGA tutorial demonstrates how to use the included `annotated_class_util.hpp` header file to write cleaner code.
 This header lets you:
-* use the `properties_t` alias to simplify the declaration of annotated types
+* use the `properties_t` alias to simplify the declaration of annotated types with groups of properties
 * use the `alloc_annotated` helper function to create annotated pointers more neatly than the standard USM allocation APIs.

 | Optimized for                     | Description